OpenDataDSL/documentation/docs/public/components/odsl-grid-panel.md

 ### multi
 If set, allows the user to select multiple items from the list, defaults to false.

+### manual
+If set, this grid panel will not read data from the service, but will expect the data to be manually set using the setData(data) method

 ## Methods
 ### getSelected()
 Returns the entire data for the selected rows in the select list as an array, e.g.